alexdchiu/pirates-booty/journals/Alex.md

 At least one ah-ha! moment that you had during your coding, however small

 Keep your journal in reverse chronological order.
 Always put new entries at the top.
+## August 4, 2022
+Today I worked on:
+* Incorporating new components teammate built into the working branch.
+Also fixing some state issues on the userprofile page.

+- imported edit / delete components
+- added default profile picture
+- fixed state issue on userprofile where after an update name was lagging

 ## August 3, 2022
 Today I worked on:
 * Cleaning up some front end and incorporating other changes teammates made into our working branch.